chernzheng/nlpcc2023_shared_task7_ouchnai_solutions/README.md

 | Lrt123 | 28.19 | 30.26 | 27.54 | 48.81 |
 | BLCU_teamworkers | 27.17 | 27.65 | 25.95 | 48.73 |

+The Ouchnai solution for Track 3:

+Our approach regards the paragraph-level logical relation recognition task as a sequence classification problem.
+Specifically, we process a pair of paragraphs as input, and the model determines the logical relationship between these paragraphs.
+Considering the similarity between this task and sentence-level logical relation recognition, we chose to fine-tune the model trained for Task 4.

 ## Track 4.
 Sentence Logical Relation Recognition

 | Team Name | Precision | Recall | Macro-F1 | Accuracy |